Photo: Stina Magnusson Buur / Kvinna till Kvinna

 Why we work in Armenia

 Maternal mortality rates in Armenia are eight times the EU average.
-Knowledge about SRHR is poor, and selective abortion of female fetuses a common problem.
-The majority of Armenians—especially rural women—struggle to access health care.
+Knowledge about SRHR is poor, and sex-selective abortion a common problem.
+In 2023, the Armenian government extended fertility treatments to all citizens, a programme which had since 2020 been offered to the parents of soldiers who had died in the Second Nagorny Karabakh War.
+Nevertheless, the majority of Armenians—especially rural women—struggle to access health care, particularly relating to sexual and reproductive health.

 Nationalism and heavy militarisation have entrenched traditional gender roles in society.
 Because of this, women’s rights activists and pacifists are often unpopular and face regular threats.